-Employees are responsible to the Council through its senior managers.
-For some, their role is to give advice to councillors and senior managers who are all there to carry out the Council's work.
 Mutual respect between employees and councillors is essential to good local government.
 Close personal familiarity or hostility between employees and individual councillors can damage the relationship and prove embarrassing to other employees and councillors and should therefore be avoided.
+Employees should read and act in accordance with the Council's Protocol on Member/Officer Relations.

-(2) The Local Community and Service Users
+4.2 The Local Community and Service Users